officiallysingh/spring-boot-spark-kubernetes/spark-stream-logs-analysis-job/README.md

 ```

 ### Spark Pipeline
-- This Spark Job is implemented as [Spring Cloud Task](https://spring.io/projects/spring-cloud-task).
-- Randomly generated error logs are written to kafka topic `error-logs`, for details refer to [LogsGenerator](src/main/java/com/ksoot/spark/loganalysis/LogsGenerator.java).
+- Randomly generated error logs are written to kafka topic `error-logs` every 3 seconds to generate data artificially for Spark stream to run.
+For details refer to [LogsGenerator](src/main/java/com/ksoot/spark/loganalysis/LogsGenerator.java).
 - Spark streaming pipeline connects to kafka topic `error-logs` and read the text log messages as stream in `Dataset<Row>`.
-- Then it filters the data with log leve `ERROR`.
+- Then it filters the data with log level `ERROR`.
-- Then it writes the output to Postgres database `error_logs_db` table `error_logs` as stream continuously.
+- Then it writes the output to Postgres database `error_logs_db` table `error_logs` as continuous stream.
 - Application starts and awaits on Spark `DataStreamWriter` in a `Retryable` wrapper to make it fault-tolerant.
 - For details refer to [SparkPipelineExecutor](src/main/java/com/ksoot/spark/loganalysis/SparkPipelineExecutor.java)
 - Following is the Spark pipeline code